LeonelToro/LeonelToro/README.md

-I’m Leonel Toro, a professional who has transitioned from political science to the world of data with expertise in data analysis, SQL, Python, and data visualization with Power BI.
+Hi!
+I'm Leonel Toro, a professional who has transitioned from political science to the world of data science.
+With a solid foundation in data analysis, SQL, Python, and data visualization with Power BI, I am passionate about using data-driven insights to solve complex problems.

-I aim to use my skills to solve complex problems through data science and AI.
-My goal is to contribute to improving processes in both the public and private sectors by leveraging deep data analysis and building predictive models.
+My goal is to leverage my skills in both the public and private sectors to improve processes, optimize decision-making, and create predictive models that drive change.
+As I continue to learn and grow in the field of data science, I'm excited about the opportunities that lie ahead.

-I am eager to continue learning and growing as a Data Scientist.
-Let’s connect!
+Let’s connect and collaborate!